Arthur McInnarney: Auckland Pākehā

-In the match between Auckland Pākehā and Auckland Māori, which was played on the Monday the Māori side won 19-15.
-In the second half with the score 14-2 to the winners, McInnarney who was playing in the wing looked certain to score but was tackled by George Nēpia, the former All Black who was now playing for the Manukau club in Auckland.
-After the Pākehā side scored two tries the score was narrowed to 14-12, and then Arthur Kay and Brian Riley “paved the way for a good try by McInnarney, which placed Auckland one point in the lead”.
+In the match between Auckland Pākehā and Auckland Māori, which was played on the Monday the Māori side won 19–15.
+In the second half with the score 14–2 to the winners, McInnarney who was playing in the wing looked certain to score but was tackled by George Nēpia, the former All Black who was now playing for the Manukau club in Auckland.
+After the Pākehā side scored two tries the score was narrowed to 14–12, and then Arthur Kay and Brian Riley "paved the way for a good try by McInnarney, which placed Auckland one point in the lead".
 The Māori side finished the stronger though and won the game.
-In comments on the game it was said that Tommy Chase in the Māori side “outstarred the others, although Nurse and McInnarney showed flashes of brilliance”.
+In comments on the game it was said that Tommy Chase in the Māori side "outstarred the others, although Nurse and McInnarney showed flashes of brilliance".

-Returning to Mt Albert he scored another try in a surprise 13-13 draw with the struggling Papakura side in a match played at Prince Edward Park in Papakura.
-It was his try which equalised the scores late in the match following “a nice passing rush” from a scrum on their own line.
-Mt Albert lost to Newton 21-7 on June 17, before a bye in round 11.
-Their next match saw McInnarney in the reserves for the match with Richmond on July 1.
+Returning to Mt Albert he scored another try in a surprise 13–13 draw with the struggling Papakura side in a match played at Prince Edward Park in Papakura.
+It was his try which equalised the scores late in the match following "a nice passing rush" from a scrum on their own line.
+Mt Albert lost to Newton 21–7 on 17 June, before a bye in round 11.
+Their next match saw McInnarney in the reserves for the match with Richmond on 1 July.
 However their fullback McLaughlin was injured early and McInnarney came on to replace him but moved into the centre three quarter position.
-The changes didn’t affect them much and they went on to win 11-6.
+The changes didn't affect them much and they went on to win 11–6.

 New Zealand Trials, Selection and Tour

 With the New Zealand team due to tour England the selectors chose the North Island and South Island teams for the inter-island fixture and also trial sides between North Island Probable and North Island Possible teams.
 The selectors were Thomas (Scotty) McClymont, Hec Brisbane, and Gordon Hooker.
 McInnarney was named in the reserves for the match to be used in either side.
-The match was played on July 8 at Carlaw Park with the Probables winning 31-17.
+The match was played on 8 July at Carlaw Park with the Probables winning 31–17.
 McInnarney came on to start the second half, replacing Brian Riley on the right wing.
-After a counter attack by his Mt Albert team mate Cameron brought play back for the Possibles side McInnarney was “well collared by Tommy Chase”.
+After a counterattack by his Mt Albert teammate Cameron brought play back for the Possibles side McInnarney was "well collared by Tommy Chase".
 After the games teams were named to play in a second trial match on the Tuesday.
 Once again McInnarney was named in the reserves.
 It appears that McInnarney came on early when centre Cooper of Wellington was injured.
-McInnarney and Robert Marshall “were both sound and enterprising” in the three quarters for the Probables side which won 27-18.
+McInnarney and Robert Marshall "were both sound and enterprising" in the three quarters for the Probables side which won 27–18.
 McInnarney scored a try for the winners.